 - Develop a partnership with a community of interest

-- Create an innovative activity for Cambridge Science Festival and / or Cambridge Festival of Ideas
+- Create an innovative activity for any of the Cambridge Festivals

-Applicants can apply for grants ranging from £500 - £1,500.
-Proposed projects can take a variety of formats, provided a clear rationale was given regarding the appropriateness of the method of engagement adopted, and how the necessary resources and expertise would be secured.
-This variety of formats includes:
+Applicants can apply for grants up to £2,000.
+Proposed projects can take a variety of formats, provided a clear rationale is given regarding the appropriateness of the method of engagement adopted, and how the necessary resources and expertise will be secured.
+This variety of formats includes (but is not limited to):

-- Live events e.g. festivals, discussions, talks, workshops, science cafes.
+- Live events e.g. festivals, discussions, workshops, science cafes.

 - Collaborative projects e.g. with publics/organisations as partners in research.